fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 ## Show/Hide Data Plots via the Legend

 With FusionCharts Suite XT, show/hide the data plots belonging to a data series by clicking the corresponding legend icon.
-The legend interaction can also be disabled using `interactiveLegend` attribute.
+The **chart legend** interaction can also be disabled using `interactiveLegend` attribute.
 The default value of this attribute is `1`.
 Let's check out a sample without the interactive legend.

 Refer to the code below: